183-Day Rule UK: What It Means for Tax Residency

 9 March 2026 · 7 min read

-How many days can you spend in the UK?
-It depends on how many ties you have and which table applies.
-Complete reference tables for leavers (Table A) and arrivers (Table B).
+Your UK day limit depends on how many ties you hold.
+Quick-reference tables for leavers (Table A) and arrivers (Table B) with worked examples.

 9 March 2026 · 12 min read